Luftare/shadow/README.md

 - client lifecycle is clearly written (one-time setup, game data from server, setup game data from server)
 - handle use map data received from server
 - frags are notified to all players
+- display lobby before game has started
+- display game events for the player
+- waiting for next round is displayed when joining new game
+- obstacles have type and custom sprites
+  - wall
+  - tree
+  - rock